Matombo/Android-KGDB-Patch-for-Nexus-5X/README.md

-# kgdb-android
+# Android KGDB Patch for Nexus 5X

-Kernel patch to get KGDB working on the Nexus 5x.
+Kernel patch to get KGDB working on the Nexus 5X.

 For background, please see associated blog post at http://www.contextis.com/resources/blog/kgdb-android-debugging-kernel-boss